 Through her mother’s hilariously terse book reviews, Mary Jo finds a funny and touching kaleidoscope of memories, emotions, and life. —Elliot Kalan, The Flop House Podcast; writer, Maniac of New York; former head writer, The Daily Show with John Stewart

-A funny and touching look at how we all turn into our parents, in one way or another, and how everybody's a critic, whether or not we exhaustively use a note-card system.
-Mary Jo Pehl has always been hilarious, but now she reveals her heartfelt side as well. —Alonso Duralde, "Have Yourself a Movie Little Christmas", Linoleum Knife podcast, The Wrap
+A funny and touching look at how we all turn into our parents in one way or another, and how everybody's a critic, whether or not we exhaustively use a note-card system.
+Mary Jo Pehl has always been hilarious, but now she also reveals her heartfelt side. —Alonso Duralde, "Have Yourself a Movie Little Christmas", Linoleum Knife podcast, The Wrap

 This book is about is a universal truth, that all of our mothers are mysteries.
 Mary Jo tries to solve her mom with the clues left in cupboards, closets, drawers and boxes.
 Learning about Mary Jo’s mom helped me understand my own.
 I loved it.—Laurie Kilmartin, Dead People Suck

 Dumb Dumb Dumb gives the reader an insight into Mary Jo Pehl’s remarkable mother-a woman of many contradictions.
 A voracious reader who kept ratings and synopses of everything she read.
 A taste for the pragmatic and macabre, she doesn’t suffer romance and I found that delightful.
 Also, an interesting category of hoarder.
 Get ready to take notes when you read this book.
 It offers so much in the way of attitudes towards life and a kick ass reading list not to mention many laugh out loud moments seen thru Ms. Pehl’s endearing wit.—Laraine Newman, Founding member of The Groundlings and OG SNL